 This guidance applies to elective urological procedures performed in good health.
 If you've had emergency surgery, cancer treatment, or have significant medical comorbidities, your travel restrictions may be more stringent.
 Always follow your surgeon's specific advice.

-Before you book any travel after surgery, I want you to honestly answer three questions:
+Before booking any travel after surgery, honestly answer these three questions:

 Decision Framework